-The Expanded Special Project for Elimination of NTDs (ESPEN) programme was launched to focus on the NTDs amenable to preventive chemotherapy, and so far, has seen a significant increase in data reporting and availability for use from 28 countries submitting disease data in 2014 to 40 countries in 2021.
-ESPEN supports the integration of PC-NTD elimination into mainstream public health activities, in line with the WHO NTD road map.
+The Expanded Special Project Elimination of NTDs (ESPEN) for programme was launched to focus on the NTDs amenable to preventive chemotherapy, and so far, has seen a significant increase in data reporting and availability for use from 28 countries submitting disease data in 2014 to 40 countries in 2021.
+ESPEN supports the integration of PC-NTD elimination into mainstream public health activities, in

+4.1.2.
+Trachoma

+This constituted 86% of the global burden of trachoma in June 2022 line with the WHO NTD road map.
 There have also been significant endemicity changes within this time frame, impacting populations requiring treatment (Figure 4.1).